Securities and Exchange Commission Open Meeting

 In her statement, Peirce called the amendments common sense reforms that continue the Commission’s efforts to modernize, simplify, and update public company disclosure requirements.
 She continued that the release represents another step in the right direction by making the rules more principles-based and rooted in materiality, which provides registrants with sufficient flexibility to tailor disclosures to their unique circumstances.
 She noted the she would have preferred to eliminate the remaining vestiges of a prescriptive approach, such as the requirement to disclose the number of employees, saying that metric might be material for some companies under some circumstances, but not for others.
 She noted her view that the summary risk factor disclosure is “a bit of an experiment,” questioning whether the penalty of having to prepare a summary is sufficient to overcome the fear of litigation that pushes companies to disclose many pages of risks.

 In his statement, Roisman said the disclosures being modified allow investors to assess a particular company’s prospects for success, including whether the company has an understanding of the risks it faces and how it plans to address them, highlighting that it has been nearly 30 years since these requirements have been significantly revised.
 He said the amendments will allow public reporting companies to present more clearly the information that they consider material in running their businesses and that such a shift away from dated, prescriptive disclosure requirements to a more principles-based disclosure regime will have tremendous benefits for investors who will now be able to focus their attention on material information that better captures the circumstances of each particular company.

 Commissioner Allison Herren Lee

-The recommendations were approved in a 3-1 vote, with Commissioner Lee dissenting.
+The amendments were approved in a 3-2 vote with Commissioners Lee and Crenshaw dissenting.

 For more information on this event, please click here.